Ermal Meta

-Ermal Meta (/it/, /sq/; born 20 April 1981) is an Albanian-born Italian singer and songwriter.
+Ermal Meta (/it/, /sq/; born 20 April 1981) is an Albanian-born Italian singer-songwriter.

 Meta rose to prominence as one of the lead singers of Ameba 4 and La Fame di Camilla.
 After becoming a songwriter for several Italian artists, he launched his solo career, releasing two studio albums: Umano (2016) and Vietato morire (2017).
 The latter peaked at number one in Italy, and was preceded by the single with the same title, which placed third in the main competition of the Sanremo Music Festival 2017, also receiving the "Mia Martini" Critics' Prize.

 In 2018, Meta won the Sanremo Music Festival alongside Fabrizio Moro with "Non mi avete fatto niente", and went on to represent Italy in the Eurovision Song Contest 2018.

 Life

 Born in Fier, Albania, Meta and his family moved to Bari in southern Italy at the age of 13.
 He debuted as a guitarist of Italian band Ameba4, which competed in the Newcomers' section of the Sanremo Music Festival 2006 with the song "Rido... forse mi sbaglio", included in their self-titled album, which was released in February 2006.